 Does it matter if the nightlife at your university is not in the top 25?
 Probably not.
-Far more interesting from a University-based survey earlier this week was the statistic that 25% of students wished they’d done more research into their university courses with one in ten regretting their choice of university and fractionally more regretting their choice of course.
+Far more interesting from a university-based survey was the statistic that 25% of students wished they’d done more research into their university courses, with one in ten regretting their choice of university and fractionally more regretting their choice of course.

-The first thing students need to consider when applying for university is what the final achievement will be and what they are working towards.
+The first thing students need to consider when applying for university is what they want their final achievement to be and what they are working towards.
 Having a specific job or career in mind will make the choices easier.
 It is an important decision that could determine the rest of their adult life and shouldn’t be made hastily.

-The path will be clearer if a student has a final goal to strive to.
-Students can find information on how to get that desired job and what they need to do to ensure it.
-For example, teaching Key Stage 3 children at a primary school can be accessed in several different ways; a degree in Primary Teaching, a Bachelor Degree in Education (BEd) and an undergraduate degree that is relevant to the Primary School curriculum alongside a PGCE will be sufficient.
+The path will be clearer if a student has a final goal to strive towards.
+Students can find information on how to get that desired job and what they need to do to secure it.
+For example, teaching Key Stage 3 children at a primary school can be accessed in several different ways; a degree in Primary Teaching, a Bachelor Degree in Education (BEd) and an Undergraduate Degree that is relevant to the Primary School curriculum alongside a PGCE will be sufficient.
 Popular career choices like teaching, media and IT can have a number of routes; however, others have less.
 In some cases completing a similar degree at a different institute can alter the outcome drastically.
 When a student has chosen their final aspirations, they can then pick a university.

 Not only the surrounding nightlife and the extra-curricular activities universities can offer, students need to take travel and home life into consideration.
 Deciding to move away from home or to attend a university close to them, students need to weigh up how this will affect their university life.
 Moving away from home can offer skills and responsibilities that will aid them in adult life, with sorting bills and paying rent.
 Whereas commuting to their university can affect their social circle and the ability to balance university, work and home.